Jiu Jitsu Armbar: Everything You Need to Know

 Straight Armbars

-The straight armbar is one of the best arm bar variations in Brazilian jiu-jitsu and other martial arts.
-It’s a fantastic submission that you hyperextended the opponent’s elbow using your hands rather than your hips.
+The straight armbar is one of the best submissions in Brazilian jiu-jitsu and other martial arts.
+It’s a fantastic submission in which you hyperextended the opponent’s elbow using your hands rather than your hips.

-Otherwise, the straight armbar is achievable from many BJJ positions, including the mount, side control, etc. Therefore, how to do the straight armbar from the full guard?
+Otherwise, the straight armbar is achievable from many BJJ positions, including the mount, side control, etc. Therefore, how can it be done from the full guard?

-The straight armbar from the guard is likewise the regular guard armbar, except you will attack the same-side arm, not the cross side.
+The straight armbar from the guard is likewise the regular guard armbar, except you will attack the arm on the same side, not the cross.

 1. Reach the full guard position.